BitKariero/bitkariero/README.md

 Note if you wish to access the app from a different machine, then you will need to modify config/blockchain.info with the correct IP addresses

+## Testing

+For testing purposes, we have to use Embark Blockchain.
+The test will not work on the private testnet we have created.

+For running the application, we have to remove contracts from Embark.JS to allow deployment to a private testnet.